JessicaWHLin/3rdProject/readme.md

 ### https://www.trippals.site

-Trippals is a forum website which meber can post with photos and comment/like.
+Trippals is a forum website which member can post with photos and comment/like.
 All topics are about traveling.

 ![homePage](/public/image/homepage.png)